 Dental Formula- Dentition, Differences, Types, FAQs

-The dental formula is the expression of the number and types of teeth in the jaw.
+The dental formula is the expression of the number and types of teeth.
 It provides a simplified description of dental arrangement to fully understand the function and distribution of the different kinds of teeth.
-It will come in handy when considering specific dietary habits and adaptations that have shaped evolution among different species.
+It is helpful in understanding specific dietary adaptations and habitats that have shaped evolution among different species.

 The dental formula is the number of each type of tooth represented in one half of the mouth.
 Four types of teeth are incisors, canines, premolars, and molars.
 Each type of tooth has a specific function, such as cutting, tearing, and grinding food.